bdeore/design-patterns-word-rotator/README.md

 -----------------------------------------------------------------------
 ## Instruction to compile:

-####Command: ant -buildfile wordPlay/src/build.xml all
+#### Command: ant -buildfile wordPlay/src/build.xml all

 Description: Compiles your code and generates .class files inside the BUILD folder.

 -----------------------------------------------------------------------
 ## Instruction to run:

-####Command: ant -buildfile wordPlay/src/build.xml run -Dinput="input.txt" -Doutput="output.txt" -Dmetrics="metrics.txt"
+#### Command: ant -buildfile wordPlay/src/build.xml run -Dinput="input.txt" -Doutput="output.txt" -Dmetrics="metrics.txt"

 Note: Arguments accept the absolute path of the files.

-make sure input file is in the top-level directory (wordPlay/).
+#### please make sure input file is in the wordPlay/ directory. output files will be generated in the same directory.
+#### program writes output to both standard out and files by default.
+#### i have deliberately omitted printing stackTrace upon exceptions as it clutters the output window.
+(comment out line #61 in Driver class if you don't want the progrm to print output to console.)

 -----------------------------------------------------------------------
 ## Description: